AnyLog-co/documentation/network configuration.md

 ### The Source Address
 When the command ***run tcp server*** is initiated, the node dedicates a process to listen to incoming messages on the declared IP and Port.
-As a node connected to the network is listening on the specified IP and Port, when the node sends a message to a peer, it requests that the reply is send to the declared IP and Port.
+When the node sends a message to a peer, it requests that the reply is send to the declared IP and Port.
 Therefore, for an outgoing message, the declared IP and Port serve as a Source Address identifying the node that issued the message and an address for a reply message.

-A user can configure a node to modify the reply address in one of the following ways:
+A user can configure a node to use a different reply address in one of the following ways:

-a) Request peers to reply using a different IP address.
+a) Request peers to reply using a different address.
-b) Request peers to determine the IP address from the message socket.
+b) Request peers to determine the reply address from the message socket.

 ### Setting a different IP address for replies
-Using the ***set reply ip*** command, user can direct a server to use a different IP address for replies.
+Using the ***set reply ip*** command, user can direct a node sending a message, to receive the reply on a different IP address.
 Usage:
 <pre>
 set reply ip = [ip]